anttesoriero/anttesoriero.github.io/README.md

 - Old GitHub Site - [Git.AntTes.com/OldSite](http://git.anttes.com/OldSite)

 ## Updates
+### Issues ###
+###### 10 February 2020
+Almost everything has merged over properly, with bascially no issues.
+I was able to switch the navigation bar from php to javascript, so now I can still just update one file to change the nav bar on all pages.
+The only issue I'm really having is CSS showing.
+For some reason, I cannot get the site to show any CSS.
+Online, some people are syaing css and images can't be in folders, but my images folder works just fine, and same with other css files.
+The only one not working is my main.css.
+Hopefully I can fix this issue soon, and then I can cancel my GoDaddy hosting.

 ### Big Changes ###
 ###### 28 October 2019
 As of today, this site is undergoing a major overhaul on GitHub.